programminghistorian/ph-submissions/lessons/getting-started-with-word-embeddings-in-r.md

 Open R Studio.
 Before you start you need to set your working directory, this is the folder which contains the **Texts** folder and is where the texts and results are stored.
 In R Studio go to Session - Set Working Directory - Choose Directory then browse to the folder you have created (see Figure 2) {% include figure.html filename="word-embeddings-2.jpeg" caption="Figure 2:  Setting the working directory" %}.

 ## Package Set Up
 This lesson uses Ben Schmidt's **wordVectors** package to create the word embedding.
-The package also has an option to read in a previously created model, including models created using other algorithms for example [Stanford's GloVe] (https://nlp.stanford.edu/projects/glove/), or existing models, for example the [Google News pre-trained model] (https://code.google.com/archive/p/word2vec/).
-For more information about the **wordVectors** package see [Schmidt's GitHub repository] (https://github.com/bmschmidt/wordVectors).
+The package also has an option to read in a previously created model, including models created using other algorithms for example [Stanford's GloVe](https://nlp.stanford.edu/projects/glove/), or existing models, for example the [Google News pre-trained model](https://code.google.com/archive/p/word2vec/).
+For more information about the **wordVectors** package see [Schmidt's GitHub repository](https://github.com/bmschmidt/wordVectors).
 One of the benefits of using the **wordVectors** package is that it allows you to take advantage of statistical and graphical strengths of R.

-As the **wordVectors** package is not yet available from [The Comprehensive R Archive Network] (https://cran.r-project.org/) it needs to be downloaded from GitHub.
+As the **wordVectors** package is not yet available from [The Comprehensive R Archive Network](https://cran.r-project.org/) it needs to be downloaded from GitHub.
 To do this you will have to first install the **devtools** [^6] package.
 Each line of code should be written in an R script, this makes it easy to repeat sections if necessary, as well as making it easier to spot mistakes.

 ```{r}
 install.packages("devtools")